 INSTRUCTIONS: Any registered voter who will not be able to vote in person may apply for an absentee ballot.
 For your convenience, a request form is located on the following page.
 Include your printed name, address at time of registration, address to which the ballot is to be mailed, and your signature.
 The voter's signature must compare to the voter's permanent registration record.
 Mail your request directly to your county auditor.
-See addresse below.
+See addresses below.
 A request may be made either in person, by mail or messenger and must be received by the county auditor no later than the day before the election.
 Exception: A voter may apply for an absentee ballot up to and including the day of the election if the voter was admitted to the hospital no earlier than 5 days before the election and confined to the hospital on election day.
 Contact the hospital administrator or county elections department for such a ballot.
-An absentee ballot must be voted and postmarked no later than the day of the election day.
-Contact the hospital election day of the election was admitted to allow sufficient time for an exchange of correspondence with the county elections department.
+An absentee ballot must be voted and postmarked no later than the day of the election.
 Make your request as soon as possible to allow sufficient time for an exchange of correspondence with the county elections department.